sdebruyn/dockerized-logrotate/README.md

 - **DATEEXT:** Append dates to rotated filenames (`true` or `false`).
 Default: `true`
 - **RUN_INTERVAL:** Interval in seconds between logrotate executions.
 Default: `60`

-See [Docker Composer file](docker-compose.yml) for an example configuration.
+See [Docker Compose file](docker-compose.yml) for an example configuration.